sdiehl/wiwinwlh/tutorial.md

 usual ``cabal`` toolchain.
 In this section, we will explore how to document code so that Haddock can generate documentation successfully.

+Several frequent comment patterns are used to document code for Haddock.
+The first of these methods uses ``--|`` to delineate the beginning of a comment:

 ```haskell
 -- | Documentation for f
 f :: a -> a
 f = ...
 ```

+Multiline comments are also possible:

 ```haskell
 -- | Multiline documentation for the function